saziosu/flame-masters/TESTING.md

 ## Known Bugs

-KNOWN BUGS HERE
+To my knowledge there are no further bugs on this project

 ## Fixed bugs

-All resolved bugs are listed on the [kanban board for the project] (LINK HERE)
+All resolved bugs are listed on the [kanban board for the project](https://github.com/users/saziosu/projects/5)